Harry E. Claiborne: Senate procedures

 On July 25, 1986, the Senate Rules Committee met to draft rules for impeachment trial and on August 12, 1986, the Senate Rules Committee approved revisions of Senate impeachment rules.
 On August 14, 1986, the Senate established procedures for the impeachment trial, including approving S. Res.
 481 providing for the use of trial committee to hear evidence.
 Rather than convening the entire Senate into a High Court of Impeachment, the Senate agreed that evidence in the Claiborne impeachment trial would be heard, first, by a 12-member panel created for that purpose.

 Acting upon a Senate rule adopted in 1935, but never used, the Senate Impeachment Trial Committee examined evidence and heard testimony before reporting its findings to the full Senate.
 All previous impeachment trials had been conducted before the full Senate.
 The Senate ultimately decided to use the special committee because Senate leadership did not believe there was enough time for the full Senate to hear all the testimony and wanted to avoid postponing the trial to a lame-duck session or until the next Congress.

 Under Senate impeachment rules, the committee could gather evidence, summon witnesses, hear testimony, and present a report to the full Senate.
 However, the committee could not make a recommendation on whether to convict the impeached official.
 All senators would then have the opportunity to review the evidence before the chamber voted to convict or acquit.
 The Senate's use of a committee was controversial and some feared it gave Claiborne a basis on which to criticize the proceedings.
 Others defended the procedure and argued the Senate was not bound by federal courts traditions and standards.

 The committee was made up of six Republicans named by Majority Leader Bob Dole and six Democrats named by Minority Leader Robert Byrd.
 All were lawyers.
 The Republicans were Orrin Hatch (Utah), Charles Mathias (Maryland), Mitch McConnell (Kentucky), Larry Pressler (South Dakota), Warren Rudman (New Hampshire), and John Warner (Virginia).
 Senators Hatch, Mathias, and McConnell were members of the Judiciary Committee.
 Rudman was a former state attorney general.

 The Democrats were Jeff Bingaman (New Mexico), Dennis DeConcini (Arizona), Al Gore (Tennessee), Howell Heflin (Alabama), David Pryor (Arkansas), and Paul Sarbanes (Maryland).
-Heflin was a former chief justice of the Alabama Supreme Court, Bingaman was a former state attorney general, and Sarbanes had served on the House Judiciary Committee in 1974 when it voted on articles of impeachment against President Nixon.
+Heflin was a former chief justice of the Alabama Supreme Court, Bingaman was a former state attorney general, and Sarbanes had served on the House Judiciary Committee in 1974, during the impeachment process against Nixon (Nixon resigned before the House could vote to either article of impeachment).